Keyfacts:

 About the Game:

-Not only do these noises alert the Naddi, the divergent pavements can increase the walking volume.
-This might startle the birdlike Utburdur, scattered across the map.
-The Naddi also gathers clues from his surroundings and can tell a human is present, as torches don’t light themselves.
+Not only do these noises alert the Naddi, but the diverging pavements can increase the sound level.
+This may startle the bird-like Utburdur scattered across the map.
+The Naddi also gathers clues from its surroundings and can tell when a human is present, since torches don’t light themselves.

-As the players progress, they can make use of totems, engraved with runes, which serve as checkpoints, from which they can continue if they get caught by the Naddi.
+As players progress, they can make use of rune-engraved totems, which act as checkpoints from which they can continue if caught by the Naddi.

-For those tending to get lost, the child offers tip to progress further.
+For those who tend to get lost, the child will offer hints on how to proceed.

 My tasks: